QiuYukang/5G-LENA/doc/source/nr-module.rst

    RAN class overview

-Two interesting blocks in Figure :ref:`fig-ran` are the ``NRGnbBwpM`` and ``NRUeBwpM`` layers.
+Two interesting blocks in Figure :ref:`fig-ran` are the ``NrGnbBwpM`` and ``NrUeBwpM`` layers.
 3GPP does not explicitly define them, and as such, they are virtual layers.
 Still, they help construct a fundamental feature of our simulator: the multiplexing of different BWPs.
 NR has included the definition of 3GPP BWPs for energy-saving purposes, as well as to multiplex a variety of services with different QoS requirements.
 The component carrier concept was already introduced in LTE, and persists in NR through our general BWP concept, as a way to aggregate carriers and thereby improve the system capacity.
 In the 'NR' simulator, it is possible to divide the entire bandwidth into different BWPs.
 Each BWP can have its own PHY and MAC configuration (e.g., specific numerology, scheduler rationale, and so on).
 We added the possibility for any node to transmit and receive flows in different BWPs, by either assigning each bearer to a specific BWP or distributing the data flow among different BWPs, according to the rules of the manager.
-The introduction of a proxy layer to multiplex and demultiplex the data was necessary to glue everything together, and this is the purpose of these two new classes (``NRGnbBwpM`` and ``NRUeBwpM``).
+The introduction of a proxy layer to multiplex and demultiplex the data was necessary to glue everything together, and this is the purpose of these two new classes (``NrGnbBwpM`` and ``NrUeBwpM``).

 Note: The 3GPP definition for "Bandwidth Part" (BWP) is made for energy-saving purposes at the UE nodes.
 As per the 3GPP standard, the active 3GPP BWP at a UE can vary semi-statically, and multiple 3GPP BWPs can span over the same frequency spectrum region.
 In this text, and through the code, we use the word BWP to refer to various things that are not always in line with the 3GPP definition.